 Tracie Morris, poet, author & Guggenheim recipient talks about her new book, her creative process and film inspiration.

-This interview was conducted by Ari Schill, Publishing Fellow and News Letter Editor with Kore Press.
+This interview was conducted by Ari Schill, Newsletter Editor and content developer with KPI.

 Ari Schill is an educator & writer who loves reading poetry & talking to authors.

 Ari Schill: I want to start by saying congratulations on winning the Guggenheim this year!
 That is truly incredible!
 How does it feel to be a recipient?

 Tracie Morris: I was happy, honored and surprised to receive the Guggenheim award.
 I saw myself as an outsider in the art world.
 It is affirming to win in the genre I love so much, poetry.
 What was most gratifying about receiving the Guggenheim is that I felt rewarded for staying true to myself as an innovative poet who also works in conventional form.
 I hope it has improved, and that I continue to do so, but my conceptual frameworks remain the same.

 A.S: With someone with as high stature as yourself, what draws you to publish again with a smaller press like Kore Press Institute?

 T.M: The size of the press is not what is important to me, it’s the quality and range of the work they publish, the sincerity in which they work with authors, their ethics.
 My first book with Kore Press Institute, handholding: 5 kinds, sold out it’s first run.
 I’m grateful about that.
 I am an eclectic thinker and artist, so if I chased one type of publishing company, it would be tough and might limit my scope as an artist.
 I didn’t even consider taking this manuscript anywhere else.
 Kore Press has always supported my work, this is the best place for it.

 I support small presses because they’re important, at the heart of great literature and are the future thinking of arts and letters.
 They often lay the groundwork for what’s coming in the field.